TheRebelOfBabylon/golearnbtc/blog.md

 ## Part 4: Returning Funds to the Faucet

-Something that I must criticize Karpathy's blog post for is not encouraging those following along to return the tBTC funds to the faucet.
-This is important if we wish to continue having accessible funds at these faucets.
+A criticism I have towards Karpathy's blog post, is not encouraging those following along to return the tBTC funds to the faucet.
+This is important if we wish to continue having accessible funds from these faucets.
 So I will show how I constructed the transaction that did just that.

-Again we start by defining out `TxIn` and `TxOut`.
+Again we start by defining `TxIn` and `TxOut`.
 ```
 	prev_tx, _ = hex.DecodeString("ac461b593b6b825117c33421947ede73d4f196f8250b5d82d279ef7918741ee5")
 	new_tx_in := NewTxIn(prev_tx, 0)